 Nuclear engineering focuses on the application of sub-atomic processes for the benefit of both humanity and the environment.
 Traditional nuclear engineering involves working with reactor system analysis, safety and design, as well as other factors involved with reactor operation.
 The department also offers a track in radiological engineering, which involves the design and safe use of radiation in industry and medicine.

-In addition to its traditional engineering degrees, the College of Engineering offers several innovative programs in conjunction with other colleges and departments.
+In addition to its traditional engineering degrees, the Tickle College of Engineering offers several innovative programs in conjunction with other colleges and departments.

 The PhD in Energy Science and Engineering is a doctoral program specifically associated with the Bredesen Center for Interdisciplinary Research and Graduate Education.
 This PhD provides both breadth and depth while ensuring a solid grounding in scientific fundamentals for research.
 Topical areas have been chosen to resonate with Department of Energy priorities and industry needs, with a tailored integration of graduate courses across disciplines to provide deep expertise in a chosen specialty.

-The College of Engineering has joined forces with the UT College of Business Administration to establish the innovative MS-MBA dual-degree program allowing students to simultaneously earn a Master of Business Administration and a Master of Science degree in one of several engineering disciplines.
+The Tickle College of Engineering has joined forces with the UT College of Business Administration to establish the innovative MS-MBA dual-degree program allowing students to simultaneously earn a Master of Business Administration and a Master of Science degree in one of several engineering disciplines.

 The college has several unique programs designed to ensure the success of its students:

 Distance Education (DE) provides motivated individuals with an opportunity to further their engineering education without having to attend instructional sessions in traditional classroom settings.
-The COE offers both conventional academic degree programs and graduate certificate programs through DE.
+The TCE offers both conventional academic degree programs and graduate certificate programs through DE.

 The Engineering Entrepreneurship program at the University of Tennessee is designed to give students the skills to create economic value from technological ideas; to protect and grow intellectual properties; to create successful funding proposals; and to detect and take advantage of technology trends.